Gut Cleanse: Is it Unscientific?

 Many brands online sell food products and supplements to “cleanse” the gut.
 These brands claim that by cleansing the gut, one can experience improved digestive health and remove toxins from the body.

 But is the concept of “gut cleansing” backed by good science or are these just marketing claims to push products?
-Can you really remove toxins from the body by performing a gut cleanse?
+Can you really remove toxins from the gut?
 What even constitutes a gut cleanse?
 And how do real people who tried gut cleansing describe its effects?

 Why Gut Cleansing is Unscientific